mit-ccrg/AS_PLAX/README.md

 MS: `./ms_checkpoint`

-## Preprocessing of Dicom Files
+## Preprocessing of Echo Data
-The preprocessing include extracting pixel files from the raw Dicom files, de-identification, remove ECG and other meta data and resize the frames of the video.
-Source codes are under `./utils`
+The preprocessing includes extracting pixel files from the raw Dicom format, de-identification, removal of ECG and other meta data and resizing/sampling the frames of echo videos.
+Source codes are under `./utils`.

-## Create a Dataset
+## Creating a Dataset
 To load a new dataset for training and inference, create a dataset file under `./datasets` like `dataset_example.py`.

-## Training Model
+## Training a Model

 To train a model, create a new config file under ./configs like `train_example.json`.